All Episodes

 Those are not his words, but that's how Zell interpreted it.

-So his point being that this particular guy who was who was very close and uh very actively involved in this was not looking long term, had no concern for the impact on the country.
+So his point being that this particular guy who was very close and very actively involved in this was not looking long-term, had no concern for the impact on the country.

-I'm not I'm not gonna be around a deal with whatever happens here.
+I'm not going to be around a deal with whatever happens here.

-So then one of the uh one of the co-hosts, Carl Quintanilla, says, Well, how much capital would be unlocked if it were repealed or if the court decided to knock it down, meaning health care?
+So then one of the co-hosts, Carl Quentinia, says, Well, how much capital would be unlocked if it were repealed or if the court decided to knock it down, meaning healthcare?

 The future of the economy is all incremental.

-You can't say, wow, there's gonna be 40 billion released or not released.
+You can't say, wow, there's going to be 40 billion released or not released.

 It's incremental.